Home - Bookapy Book Preview

 “It’s a walking staff, no more, no less,” Darras replied, offering his staff for examination and keeping patient as there was no way to hurry this.

-The town outside was interesting enough, though clearly built almost entirely of timber, unlike the gateway tower which was of cut stone.
+The town outside was interesting enough, though built almost entirely of timber, unlike the gateway tower, which was cut stone.
 Everywhere he looked, there were vendors hawking goods or other services.
-Following the advice of Erren, he ignored them and headed east towards the gate there and a long walk to the village of Trecor where he would spend the night.
+Following the advice of Erren, he ignored them and headed east towards the gate there and a long walk to the village of Trecor, where he would spend the night.

-His military training came back immediately as his arms and legs seemingly moved of their own volition into the marching pattern of the Ostar Republic and he rapidly left the market area… if that’s what it was, behind as he headed outwards towards the countryside.
-So far, nothing had surprised him and those people he saw had simply viewed him as either a potential customer or someone to ignore.
-He did spot other merchants, similarly dressed to himself and realised Erren had chosen well as he totally blended in.
-It was only when leaving the town through the eastern gate that he realised just what a strange place he was actually in as he spotted his first Elf.
+His military training came back immediately as his arms and legs seemingly moved of their own volition into the marching pattern of the Ostar Republic, and he rapidly left the market area… if that’s what it was, behind as he headed outwards towards the countryside.
+So far, nothing had surprised him, and those people he saw had viewed him as either a potential customer or someone to ignore.
+He spotted other merchants, similarly dressed to himself and realised Erren had chosen well as he blended in.
+Only when leaving the town through the eastern gate did he realise just what a strange place he was actually in as he spotted his first Elf.

-The figure certainly had the outward appearance of a Human.
+The figure certainly had the outward appearance of a human.
 However, he also had pointy ears and eyes that seemed to blaze with an inner vitality.
-It was also obvious that he had spotted Darras’s scrutiny, though appeared indifferent to it, or so it seemed.
+It was also evident that he had spotted Darras’s scrutiny, though he appeared indifferent to it, or so it seemed.

 “Ah, I see.
 Where do you hail from?”